Updated July 2020!

 - Turn on TV

-- (optional) Press the Guide button to find a real-time description of what is available to watch
+- (Optional) Press the Guide button to find a real-time description of what is available to watch

-For the past eighty years, television has been pretty easy to use.
+For the past 80 years, television has been pretty easy to use.
 I mean, the worst we’ve had to put up with has been fixing the “rabbit ears” to get the right signal or running up to the TV to change the channel by hand.

-Using these paid services isn’t easy, and they’re certainly not “set it and forget it.”
+Using these paid services isn’t easy, and they’re certainly not “set it and forget it.

 Even setting up your cable TV isn’t difficult.
 Someone comes to your house to install it for you.
 They are famous for their crappy customer service, but once you have it installed, it generally works without an issue unless there’s an outage affecting your entire area.